 A biography of this size and scope, that tells the story of an artist so enmeshed in the fabric of history, necessitates deep study and analysis and the result is that a “review” becomes more than simply a review.
 In Sinatra: The Life, Irish journalist and author Andrew Summers and his wife, Robbyn Swan, present such a wealth of information on Frank Sinatra, with varied and respectable sources and delivered with such a distinct tone that much of what they report bears discussion.
 The story they tell and the way they tell it could generate hours, nay days, of debate.

 First we need to look at the author.
 The credibility of Summers and Swan is one thing that cannot be debated.
 Together and alone, the two have written a number of books on historical figures and events that have been best-sellers and award winners.
 I read Summers’ tome on Marilyn Monroe and was gobsmacked, particularly over the inclusion of an autopsy photo.
 Their other books include a work on the assassination of John F. Kennedy that was highly praised, a look at the “secret life” of J. Edgar Hoover that was attacked for fact-checking that was considered “unsatisfying” and a book on the 9/11 attacks that was at once a finalist for the Pulitzer Prize for history and also criticized for a “lack of original research”.
-But I think it is safe to accept the work and research of Summers in the case of his Sinatra book; A Life contains 133 pages of notes and sources.
+But I think it is safe to accept the work and research of Summers in the case of his Sinatra book; The Life contains 133 pages of notes and sources.
 He and Swan provide ample corroboration for every claim they make.
 Most of these claims point to the authors’ assertion that Frank Sinatra was not a nice person.

 The first eight pages of the book are spent establishing a link between Sinatra and Lucky Luciano.
 Summers obviously hopes to set the table for this book that will come back time and time again to Sinatra’s “mob connections”.
 Summers has unearthed countless documents that establish the Sinatra family origins in Lercara Friddi, a municipality in Palermo, Sicily.
 Sinatra’s father, Anthony Martin Sinatra, was born in this region, as was Luciano and his family.
 Summers makes much of Sinatra’s attempts throughout his life to “conceal” this fact and the reader is left to wonder if what Summers is saying is that because of where the Sinatra family originated, they must have been aligned in some way with La Cosa Nostra and ultimately Lucky Luciano.
 Summers continues in this vein but, as we’ll see, there are many perceptions one can have about Sinatra’s relationship with the mafia.